 The food processing industry is a large segment of the overall food industry, from farming and food production, packaging and distribution, to retail and catering.

-It is challenging to find a source that covers all aspects of food processing and food manufacturing.
+It is challenging to find a source that covers all aspects of processing bulk dry foods and food manufacturing.